dhcav/ShortcutsForJamfPro/categoryPicker/readme.md

 ### Input/s
 Optional
 - "id" or "name"
-  - When running within another Shortcut, users can specify the output type by preceding the 'Run Shortcut' Action with a text Action containing either term
+  - When running within another Shortcut, users can specify the output type by preceding the 'Run Shortcut' Action with a text Action containing either term then adding that variable as the 'Run Shortcut' input
-  - If no Shortcut input is provided, the user is prompted to choose the out type as the final step of the process
+  - If no Shortcut input is provided, the user is prompted to choose the output type as the final step of the process

 ### Operation
 - The list of current Jamf Pro Categories is retrieved on run